github/docs/content/codespaces/overview.md

 You can create a codespace from any branch or commit in your repository and begin developing using cloud-based compute resources. {% data reusables.codespaces.links-to-get-started %}

+### Using codespaces owned by your personal account

+All personal {% data variables.product.prodname_dotcom_the_website %} accounts have a monthly allowance for free use of {% data variables.product.prodname_github_codespaces %} included in the Free or Pro plan.
+You can get started using {% data variables.product.prodname_github_codespaces %} on your personal account without changing any settings or providing payment details.

+You can create and use a codespace for any repository you can clone.
+You can also use a template to create codespaces that are not initially associated with a repository.
+If a codespace is created from an organization-owned repository, codespaces will either be charged to the organization (if the organization is configured for this), or use of the codespace will apply to your personal account.

+{% data reusables.codespaces.codespaces-continue-by-paying %}

+### Using organization-owned codespaces

+Organization owners can enable use of {% data variables.product.prodname_github_codespaces %}, billable to the organization or enterprise account.
+This applies to codespaces created from repositories owned by the organization.
+For more information, see "[Enabling {% data variables.product.prodname_github_codespaces %} for your organization](/codespaces/managing-codespaces-for-your-organization/enabling-github-codespaces-for-your-organization)."
+You can set a spending limit for use of {% data variables.product.prodname_github_codespaces %} on your organization or enterprise account.
+For more information, see "[Managing spending limits for {% data variables.product.prodname_github_codespaces %}](/billing/managing-billing-for-github-codespaces/managing-spending-limits-for-github-codespaces)."

+If use of a codespace will be billed to an organization or enterprise, this is shown when the codespace is created.
+For more information, see "[Creating a codespace](/codespaces/developing-in-codespaces/creating-a-codespace#creating-a-codespace)."
+Codespaces that are billed to an organization, or its parent enterprise, are owned by the organization and can be deleted an organization owner.
+For more information, see "[Deleting a codespace](/codespaces/developing-in-codespaces/deleting-a-codespace#deleting-codespaces-in-your-organization)."

+### Customizing {% data variables.product.prodname_github_codespaces %}

 To customize the runtimes and tools in your codespace, you can create one or more dev container configurations for your repository.
 Adding dev container configurations to your repository allows you to define a choice of different development environments that are appropriate for the work people will do in your repository.

 If you don't add a dev container configuration, {% data variables.product.prodname_github_codespaces %} will clone your repository into an environment with the default codespace image that includes many tools, languages, and runtime environments.
 For more information, see "[Introduction to dev containers](/codespaces/setting-up-your-codespace/configuring-codespaces-for-your-project)".